How to estimate your 2020 tax refund: Tips, calculators and more

 Back in March, the IRS postponed the standard April 15 tax deadline to July 15, 2020.
-That means you need to have your return filed electronically or postmarked by next Wednesday.
-(Note that you can request an additional filing extension by filing out the Internal Revenue Service's Form 4868.)
+That means you need to have your return filed electronically or postmarked by Wednesday.
+(Note that you can request an additional filing extension by filling out the IRS' Form 4868 -- more on that here.)

+At this point, if you haven't already filed your taxes, your best bet is to start preparing your return immediately with the best tax software and prep services for 2020.
+You can also see how much you'd get by calculating your refund right now.

 Read more: Tax deadlines and dates for 2020: When they're due, how to file online and more